Prioritize Your Association’s Technology Needs

 As you prioritize problems and projects, keep in mind that infrastructure is a critical area that must be addressed first.
 Then, you can address—in order—data management, website and email, and social media.

 What to ask when you’re not sure How to Prioritize IT Projects

 - How will the new technology help the organization achieve one (or more) of its strategic goals?

 - Would the new technology force your organization to change existing business processes?
-Is that a positive change – for example, will it help improve turn-around or response time, or reduce staff time?
+Is that a positive change—for example, will it help improve response time or reduce staff time?

-- Does the technology minimize risk and improve business continuity – for example, preventing security issues or network downtime?
+- Does the technology minimize risk and improve business continuity—for example, preventing security breaches or network downtime?